gradle/native-samples/README.md

 ## Simple Library (simple-library)

-This build shows how a Swift or C++ libraries can be built with Gradle.
+This build shows how a Swift or C++ library can be built with Gradle.
 There are no dependencies, just the library itself.

 To build the library: